Top Tips for How-To Record a High-Quality Zoom Interview

 Screen view Vs Gallery view

 With the free version of Zoom, the software only records one stream (therefore, one angle).
 The angle recorded depends if you select screen view or gallery view.
 By and large, it’s best to select screen view so that the interviewer isn’t in the picture.
 This can be important for recoding case studies or stories where we focus on the contributor.
+It's also recommended to 'pin' the contributors screen, so that the camera remains on the contributor at all times and interviewer's screen is never recorded.

 With the paid-for version of Zoom you have the option to record two streams simultaneously: both screen view and gallery view.
 This can be useful as it allows an editor to switch between angles and hide cuts.